Retrieves information about a Unicode character. This class cannot be inherited.

 The Unicode Standard defines a number of Unicode character categories.
 For example, a character might be categorized as an uppercase letter, a lowercase letter, a decimal digit number, a letter number, a paragraph separator, a math symbol, or a currency symbol.
-Your application can use the character category to govern string-based operations, such as parsing.
+Your application can use the character category to govern string-based operations, such as parsing or extracting substring with regular expressions.
 The UnicodeCategory enumeration defines the possible character categories.

-Your application uses the class to obtain the UnicodeCategory value for a specific character.
-The class defines methods that return the following Unicode character values:
+You use the UnicodeCategory value for a specific character.
+The class defines methods that return the following Unicode character values:class to obtain the

 Numeric value.
 Applies only to numeric characters, including fractions, subscripts, superscripts, Roman numerals, currency numerators, encircled numbers, and script-specific digits.

 Digit value.
 Applies to numeric characters that can be combined with other numeric characters to represent a whole number in a numbering system.